Downed power lines

 - Move at least 10 metres away from the downed lines.

-If you see a tree touching a power line, stay at least 10 metres away, and call 911 or your local emergency services immediately.
+If you see a tree or branch that has fallen on a power line, stay at least 10 metres away, and call 911 or your local emergency services immediately.

 - A tree touching a power line can be energized — stay away from it and from anything the line may be touching.